 - Reduce future exposure to hazards and their associate risks – i.e. build resilience

-- Take opportunities to regenerate and enhance communities in ways that will meet future needs (across the social, economic, natural and built environments).
+- Take opportunities to regenerate and enhance communities in ways that will meet future needs.

 Effective recovery requires preparation